 Floating Silt Curtain

-For silt and turbidity control, customers are commonly interested in a floating silt and turbidity curtain to help them contain materials in their location.
-Realizing that different locations commonly require different barriers, floating curtains are made in three standard options to help meet the needs of different sites or projects.
-Types include the following:
+Floating silt and turbidity curtains provide silt control and help to contain turbidity and particulate materials in a location.
+Since different locations commonly require different barriers, floating silt curtains are made in three standard options to help meet the needs of different sites or projects.
+Silt curtain types include the following:

 Floating silt curtains are designed as one of our BMP products and come standard with several different components that allow them to be implemented in various water conditions.

-Standard design and features on all floating curtains include the following:
+Standard silt curtain design and details include the following:

 - Built-in Top Flotation Barrier